IS DEVIN SAFE? THE 6 RISKS BEFORE YOU LET IT SHIP

 • Separate credentials per environment (dev / staging / prod) so that a Devin run targeting a feature branch cannot accidentally hit prod.

 Fix: Scope Devin’s git access to specific repositories.
 Avoid granting repo:* write.
 Use repository-level deploy keys instead of org-wide tokens.
 Rotate access tokens monthly.
+Audit the integration list the same day you onboard a new product surface.

 2. Direct push to main